teckcamp/teckcamp.github.io/privacy.md

 <details>
  <summary><b>Changes to the privacy policy and your duty to inform us of changes</b>
   <br>
 We keep our privacy policy under regular review.
-This version was last updated on 12.08.2019. <br></summary>
+This version was last updated on 04.09.2020. <br></summary>

-Historic versions are archived here: [LINK].
+Historic versions are archived <a href="http://timetravel.mementoweb.org/reconstruct/20200904121212/https://meetup-mates.com/privacy/">here</a>.
 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 </details>